 First, install ‘iptables’ on Linux.
 Most distributions include it, but your

-the package manager can install it.
+The package manager can install it.

 Install iptables in Ubuntu using the `apt-get` command.